mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 to map to IP addresses
 to help route requests.

+**DOS:**
+Denial of Service -
+A class of security vulnerability that appears when some action prevents the rest of an application from responding to requests

 **ESP:**
 Email Service Provider -
 A vendor that can send emails on behalf of your application